rosaadaline/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 As a programmer, strive to write clean, maintainable code that solves the problem at hand with the least complexity possible.
 Remember that you're not just writing code for today but for future maintenance and collaboration.
 Always consider readability, modularity, and scalability in your work."

 "In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on writing correct and clear code first; optimize only when it's necessary based on data and profiling.
 And finally, 'Code is read much more often than it is written.'
 Keep this in mind to ensure that your code communicates its intent effectively to others who will inevitably interact with it."

+# 2024-03-12
+- Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

+This quote reminds us that while efficiency is important in programming, optimizing code too early without clear evidence or understanding of where the bottlenecks are can lead to unnecessary complexity and harder-to-maintain code.
+It suggests that before optimizing, we should focus on writing clean, readable, and correct code first, then optimize only when profiling has identified areas that truly require improvement.